carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

 =====================

 Now that we know how to add basic control flow constructs to the language, we have the tools to add more powerful things.
-Lets add something more aggressive, a 'for' expression:
+Let's add something more aggressive, a 'for' expression:

 ::